Ouphix/synchro-psychotherapies/steps2.md

 ##### Verbal signal extraction to compute verbal synchrony

 We began to extract social signal from videos with annotations made with the Elan software.
 The idea was to annotate the speaking of each participants.
-This waveform helped to identify the zones of speaking vs no speaking unfortunately couldn't help to identify the source of the sound.
+We used [Free Video Converter](http://www.freemake.com/free_video_converter/) to get a waveform and import the video and the waveform.
+This waveform helped me to identify the zones of speaking vs no speaking unfortunately couldn't help to identify the source of the sound.

 Most often locutors were filmed so it helped to detect manually who spoke but it wasn't always the case.
 Quite often, participant speech overlap that made the process quite difficult.
 There was some short onomatopoeia that were sometimes quite arbitrary to annotate or not.
 The end of the sentence was not always obvious with long vowels with not precise end especially during the overlap of speeches.
 It was made from the video and the waveform extracted from the video in an audio file.

+Then you can annotate when someone is speaking.
+This process is very fastidious (1 week work for one hour video at the beginning and so was gave up).

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/elan_anot.jpg)